 Calculate.
 To determine how many blueberries your cat can safely eat, you'll need to do a little math.
 The Clinical Nutrition Service says treats shouldn't account for more than 10 percent of your cat's daily caloric intake.
 For example, if your cat eats 250 calories a day, only 25 of those calories should come from treats.
 According to the U.S. Department of Agriculture, 1 cup of blueberries is around 84 calories.

 Cats vary in the amount of food they need to eat each day to maintain an ideal weight.
 If you aren't sure how many calories your cat needs or what his ideal weight is, visit with your veterinarian about developing a nutrition plan that's specific to your cat.

 Prepare.
 Remove any stems and thoroughly wash the blueberries with water before cutting them into cat-bite-sized pieces that are easy for your pet to manage.
 The size of your cat's kibble can give you a good idea of what to aim for.

 Monitor.
-“Abruptly changing your pet’s diet or feeding a new type of treat can cause gastrointestinal upset,” Entriken says.
-So it’s best to introduce only one new treat at a time and in moderation so you can pinpoint the culprit.
-Call your veterinarian if your cat exhibits vomiting or diarrhea after eating something new.
+"Abruptly changing your pet's diet or feeding a new type of treat can cause gastrointestinal upset," Entriken says.
+So it's best to introduce only one new treat at a time and in moderation so you can pinpoint the culprit.
+Call your veterinarian if your cat exhibits signs of poisoning like vomiting or diarrhea after eating something new.